bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

 kubectl logs -f deployment/hello-secrets
 ```

-## Getting secret data from Vault and replace it in Kubernetes Secret
+## Getting secret data from Vault and replace it in Kubernetes Secret (and/or ConfigMap)

-You can mutate secrets as well if you set annotations and define proper vault path in secret data:
+You can mutate Secrets (and ConfigMaps) as well if you set annotations and define proper Vault path in the `data` section:

 ```yaml
 apiVersion: v1